pranav-sankhe/Ray-tracing-in-plasma/report.md

 ### Sun

-he Sun of our solar system is a typical star of intermediate size and luminosity.
+The Sun of our solar system is a typical star of intermediate size and luminosity.
 Its radius is about 696000 km, and it rotates with a period that increases with latitude from 25 days at the equator to 36 days at poles.
 For practical reasons, the period is often taken to be 27 days.
 Its mass is about 2 x 1030 kg, consisting mainly of hydrogen (90%) and helium (10%).
 The Sun emits radio waves, X-rays, and